efredenburgh/P2/README.md

 ### Step 2: Initial Data Exploration
 - To observe initial trends in the data, run the **2-InitialDataPlots.py** script.
 This will output various plots for exploratory data analysis, including `airline` vs `adjusted_passenger_count`, `month` vs `adjusted_passenger_count`, and `adjusted_passenger_count` vs `year`.

-Here are the detailed steps for steps 3, 4, and 5:

----

 ### Step 3: Data Preparation and Aggregation
 - Run the **3-DataPreparationAggregation.py** script to prepare the data for time series analysis.
   - This script loads **Cleaned_Air_Traffic_Data.csv** and converts the `activity_period` column to a datetime format, setting it as the index.